pvyver/pvyver.github.io/docs/_posts/2023-08-25-deployment-stacks.markdown

 There are multiple `Infrastructure as Code` languages (Terraform, Pulumi, Bicep, ARM).

 Depending on the language used, there is a specific way of holding the state of resources from a deployment:
-- Terrraform has its state file that holds the configuration
+- Terraform has its state file that holds the configuration
 - Pulumi has its state backend
 - Bicep & ARM have Azure as the real state of the resource

 The state has always been a weakness of Bicep and ARM.
-The lifecycle of the resources where dificult to track, you could implement workarounds with [what-if operations] always an additional step to take before a deployment.
+The lifecycle of the resources where difficult to track, you could implement workarounds with [what-if operations] always an additional step to take before a deployment.

 [what-if operations]:https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-what-if?tabs=azure-powershell%2CCLI

 ### Deployment Stacks

-Microsoft recently anounced a **public preview** of [ARM Deployment Stacks] to tackle this.
+Microsoft recently announced a **public preview** of [ARM Deployment Stacks] to tackle this.
 To me this was the missing element in order to use Bicep or ARM templates.

 [ARM Deployment Stacks]:https://techcommunity.microsoft.com/t5/azure-governance-and-management/arm-deployment-stacks-now-public-preview/ba-p/3871180